 Calorie Counter - MyFitnessPal

 Improving your health isn’t only about exercising - it’s just as important to watch what you eat.
-Calorie Counter & Diet Tracker is a food diary.
+Calorie Counter & Diet Tracker is a food diary in app form.
 Enter your fitness goals and it will tell you how many calories you need to burn to reach your target.
 Add what you eat and it calculates how many calories you have consumed, using a huge database of 6 million foods.
 As well as helping you monitor your meals, Calorie Counter & Diet Tracker syncs with other fitness apps, giving you a full overview of your progress.
 Use it sensibly and the weight will start falling off.